ouinordine/ouinordine.github.io/README.md

 ### 📬 Contact Me
-This is the final section of the portfolio website and contains a contact form and various contact details for incase one would like to reach out to me.
+This is the final section of my portfolio website.
+It contains a contact form and various contact information incase one would like to reach out to me.

 ---

 Thank you for your time and attention
 Noraldine Aluso Okola ✨